Sonatina in G major (attributed to Beethoven): Structure

 The first movement is in 4/4 time; the second movement is titled Romance and is in 6/8 time.

 Authorship

 Modern scholars now consider Beethoven's authorship of the work unlikely.
-There is no proof that Beethoven himself composed the work, however it was found amoungst his papers after he died.
+There is no proof that Beethoven himself composed the work; however, it was found amongst his papers after he died.
 Some people believe it was written by one of his pupils.